jeffgortmaker/pyblp/docs/references.rst

 Conlon and Gortmaker (2020)
 ---------------------------

-Conlon, Christopher T., and Jeff Gortmaker (2020). `Best practices for differentiated products demand estimation with PyBLP <https://jeffgortmaker.com/files/pyblp.pdf>`_.
-Working paper.
+Conlon, Christopher, and Jeff Gortmaker (2020). `Best practices for differentiated products demand estimation with PyBLP <https://ideas.repec.org/a/bla/randje/v51y2020i4p1108-1161.html>`_. *RAND Journal of Economics, 51* (4), 1108-1161.

 Other References